iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 ## Moving scripts into `HEAD`

-The HTML may be large, where to put javascript?
+The HTML may be large, where to put JavaScript?
 If you want a script to execute early, before the page is displayed, then the `HEAD` section is a good place.

 [html run height=100]
 <html>